An awesome Satmar nigun for the Sukkah

 for the mothers.

 A liturgy for the sukkah that includes the imahot, the mothers, and not just the fathers, seems not only good but imperative.
-Here's a full explanation for how the traditional Kabbalistic Ushpizin liturgy works, and how to make a parallel liturgy rooted in Kabbalistic teachings about the mothers.
+Here's a full explanation for how the traditional Kabbalistic Ushpizin liturgy works, and how the parallel liturgy about the mothers is rooted in Kabbalistic teachings.